surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 This opens up an HTML file listing the currently loaded MIDI mapping.

 #### Clear current MIDI mapping
-As its name suggests, this option clears the existing MIDI mapping in Surge and resets it back to default.
+As its name suggests, this option clears the existing MIDI mapping in Surge XT and resets it back to default.

 <br/>